How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Approach

 \section{Approach}

-We consider two sets of training corpora: external datasets ($D_E=\{D_{e_i}: i=1..N\}$) which are not directly related to the target task and the target dataset ($D_t$) which is the target task for which we aim to build a classifier.
+We consider two sets of training corpora in our multi-dataset training (MDT) approach: external datasets ($D_E=\{D_{e_i}: i=1..N\}$) which are not directly related to the target task and the target dataset ($D_t$) which is the target task for which we aim to build a classifier.
 The former are off-the-shelf datasets created for other tasks and/or languages containing a few thousands or sometimes tens of thousands of samples.
 In contrast, since our main goal is to reduce the costs of building systems for novel target tasks, $D_t$ contains only a few samples, 4-shots per label in our main experiments.
-We build abusive language classifiers in two steps (Figure~\ref{fig:example}).
+MDT builds abusive language classifiers in two steps (Figure~\ref{fig:example}).
 First, we train a single model by fine-tuning a pre-trained LM ($M_0$) using only the external datasets in order to learn general abusive language understanding (resulting in $M_E$), which we adapt to the specificities of the target task in the second step (resulting in $M_t$).
-In contrast to multitask learning where the final model supports multiple tasks, our final models ($M_t$) are built for a single target task.
+In contrast to MTL or meta-learning, where the final model supports multiple tasks, our final models ($M_t$) are built for a single target task.
 This imitates the use cases of social media platforms which need to build a specialized model supporting their own specific requirements.
-On a technical level, we use prompt-learning to build our models, since it was shown to be effective in low-resource settings \cite{schick-schutze-2021-exploiting}.
-First, we discuss prompt-learning followed by the introduction of our proposed approach.
+First, we discuss the used prompt-learning technique \cite{schick-schutze-2021-exploiting}, followed by the introduction of the two-step training.